-Criteria A В С F 90-100% 80-89% 70-79% 0% Completion & Timeliness 10% all assigned course Practice Experiences on time and submits journal within online all assigned course Practice Experiences on time and submits journal within practice experiences and Content 60% All areas of the journal instructions are included (reaction, achievement of outcomes, theoretical content, impact on practice) One area of the journal instructions is missing.
+Criteria Α В С F 90-100% 80-89% 70-79% 0% Completion & Timeliness 10% all assigned course Practice Experiences on time and submits journal within online course by unit 6. all assigned course Practice Experiences on all assigned course practice experiences on time but does practice experiences and Content 60% journal instructions are included One area of the journal instructions is missing.
 Two areas of the journal instructions/ Three or more areas of the journal instructions are missing.
-APA 20% Includes use of APA formatting (title page, headers with page numbers, introduction, conclusion, references and citations) Two areas of APA formatting are missing.
+APA 20% formatting (title One area of APA formatting is missing.
+Two areas of APA formatting are missing.
 Three or more areas of APA formatting are missing.
-References 10% Use at least one professional reference from a nursing journal.
+References 10% reference from a Use at least one professional reference from a nursing journal.
 Use at least one professional reference from a nursing journal.
 No reference included.